Bnai Darfur (Sons of Darfur)

 Synopsis

-The work will expose the conflicting positions within the views of Israeli politicians and civil society, faced with the reality of black Muslins in the Jewish homeland, and their own history of persecution and genocide.
+This documentary will attempt to capture the refugees' journey, from their entrance through the desert in Israel guided by Bedouins, to their final status as refugees, showing their experiences as black Muslims within Israeli citizenry.
+The work will expose the conflicting positions within the views of Israeli politicians and civil society, faced with the reality of black Muslims in the Jewish homeland, and their own history of persecution and genocide which mirrors that of the refugees.

 Budget: